Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Linear preconditioning

-for $x,y\in\mathbb{R}$.
-For such a target the condition number $\kappa_L$ is bounded below by $\kappa(LL^T)\kappa$, where $\kappa(LL^T)$ is the spectral condition number of $LL^T$.
+for $x\in\mathbb{R}^2$.
+For such a target the condition number $\tilde{\kappa}$ is bounded below by $\kappa(LL^T)\kappa$, where $\kappa(LL^T)$ is the spectral condition number of $LL^T$.
 The Hessian of $U$ is in the form $\text{diag}\{f(x),f(y)\}$ where $f$ ranges freely in $[m,M]$.
 The lower bound $\kappa(LL^T)\kappa$ highlights that any preconditioning causes the target to be more ill-conditioned by an amount exactly proportional to $\kappa(LL^T)$.
 The full proof of Proposition \ref{prop:hard_target} can be found in Appendix \ref{proof:hard_target}.

-The issue for the potential (\ref{hard_potential}) is that every eigenvalue of $\nabla^2 U$ can assume both the value $m$ and the value $M$ at given points in $\mathbb{R}^d$.
-In the following two sections we characterise effective linear preconditioners for two broad classes of models.
-We do this by establishing upper bounds on the condition number after linear preconditioning under model appropriate assumptions.
+The conclusion of Proposition \ref{prop:hard_target} is that to establish positive results about the benefits of linear preconditioning further conditions must be imposed on $U$.
+Specifically we seek conditions under which the behaviour demonstrated by the example above is precluded.
+In the following subsections we impose two different sets of conditions under which positive results can be established, and provide examples of commonly used preconditioning strategies which can then be shown to reduce the condition number.

-Throughout Section \ref{Linear preconditioning for additive Hessians} and \ref{Linear preconditioning for multiplicative Hessians} $\lambda_i(x)$ denotes the $i$-th largest eigenvalue of $\nabla ^ 2 U(x)$ and $v_i(x)$ the corresponding normalised eigenvector.
+Throughout Sections \ref{subsec:additive_hessian} and \ref{subsec:multiplicative_hessian} $\lambda_i(x)$ denotes the $i$-th largest eigenvalue of $\nabla ^ 2 U(x)$ and $v_i(x)$ the corresponding normalised eigenvector.
 Since the Hessian is everywhere symmetric its eigenvectors are orthogonal for a fixed $x \in \mathbb{R}^d$.
-At some points in this section (and elsewhere in the text) it is useful to assume that $L$ is symmetric.
-The following proposition shows that this can be done without loss of generality. \begin{prop} The condition number after linear preconditioning with a matrix $L\in GL_{d}(\mathbb{R})$ is equivalent to the condition number after linear preconditioning with $\tilde{L}\in GL_{d}(\mathbb{R})$, where $\tilde{L}$ is symmetric, positive definite, and has eigenvalues equal to the singular values of $L$. \end{prop} A proof can be found in Appendix \ref{proof:symmetry_invariance}.
-If $L$ is assumed to be symmetric we can then denote its $i$-th eigenvalue as $\sigma_i$, with associated eigenvector $v_i$.
+At some points it will be useful to assume that $L$ is symmetric.
+The following proposition shows that this can be done without loss of generality. \begin{prop} There exists an $\tilde{L}\in GL_{d}(\mathbb{R})$ such that the condition number after linear preconditioning with a matrix $L\in GL_{d}(\mathbb{R})$ is equal to the condition number after linear preconditioning with $\tilde{L}$.
+Moreover such a $\tilde{L}$ is symmetric, positive definite, and has eigenvalues equal to the singular values of $L$. \end{prop} A proof can be found in Appendix \ref{proof:symmetry_invariance}.
+If $L$ is assumed to be symmetric we can then denote its $i$-th eigenvalue as $\sigma_i$, with associated eigenvector $u_i$.